Why new car quotes can differ between car dealers

 The bottom line

 There are good reasons why the same car might cost you more at a different dealership.
-To get the best deal, do your research and walk in with financing.
+To get the best deal and lowest car dealer quote, research and walk in with financing.
 With the right negotiation, you could score a solid price.
-Keep taxes and fees in mind when looking at the overall cost of your next ride.
+Consider taxes and fees when looking at your next ride’s overall cost.